rfonner/sumologic-documentation/docs/get-started/quickstart.md

 ## Step 3: Monitor and troubleshoot your environment

-Not sure how to use your data to monitor and and troubleshoot your environment?
+Not sure how to use your data to monitor and troubleshoot your environment?
 Sumo Logic offers a variety of Apps with predefined queries and visualizations that help you get up and running quickly.

 ### App Catalog